This historic American city offers much for groups to experience, and that same is true of Colonial Williamsburg after dark

-Colonial Williamsburg also offers activities in the Governor’s Palace, which used to house the King of England’s representative when Williamsburg was still an American colony.
+Colonial Williamsburg after dark also offers activities in the Governor’s Palace, which used to house the King of England’s representative when Williamsburg was still an American colony.
 Groups can enjoy 17th and 18th-century music from the ensemble the Governor’s Musick, which is highlighted by strings, flute and a harpsichord, with the repertoire changing throughout the year.
 Over in the ballroom, groups can see demonstrations of a variety of dances from the 18th century and participate in them, as well.

 For a more hands-on activity, the museum offers a beginner’s wool-spinning class.
-Guests get to learn how to spin their own yarn of a drop spindle modeled after an original made in 1770.
+Guests get to learn how to spin their own yarn on a drop spindle modeled after an original made in 1770.
 The workshop uses wool from Leicester Longwool sheep, a rare British breed known for producing fleece popular to hand spinners.
 While spinning yarn, participants get to learn about the drop spindle, as well.
 All supplies that guests receive are theirs to take and continue their wool-spinning at home.

 Escape the British, Protect the Spies

 In the American Revolution, there were plenty of spies on both sides.
-In the Colonial Williamsburg escape room, guests can become a part of the espionage as they help suspected participants of the American Revolution break out of a room to avoid being interrogate by a British officer.
+In the Colonial Williamsburg escape room, guests can become a part of the espionage as they help suspected participants of the American Revolution break out of a room to avoid being interrogated by a British officer.
 Groups have one hour to decipher clues, spot the lies and save the spies.